anthropedia/client/README.md

 - Routing is based on [Page.js](https://github.com/visionmedia/page.js)
 - Riot files use `.html` extension
 - 3rd party libs files are installed with _npm_ and symlinked to /src/vendors/
-- ES2015 is transpiled into good old JS
-- Set [mini.css](https://minicss.org) as minimalist CSS framework
+- Default styles with [mini.css](https://minicss.org) as minimalist CSS framework